acselp/VaraticPrim/FrontEnd/README.md

 ## Components

-TailAdmin is a pre-designed starting point for building a web-based dashboard using Vue.js and Tailwind CSS.
+VaraticPrim is a pre-designed starting point for building a web-based dashboard using Vue.js and Tailwind CSS.
 The template includes:

 - Sophisticated and accessible sidebar
 - Data visualization components